 4) Service-area settings: fix this before anything else

 Many UK trades operate from a home address.
 If you do not serve customers at your address, you should remove the address and use service areas.
-Google’s service area guidance explicitly states this.
-See Manage your service areas.
+Google’s service area guidance states how service areas are configured.

 Additional details from the same guidance that matter for real-world setups: